Toxikuu/lfstage/README.md

 - Packages are built with more restrictive flags and less support for old/uncommon software and hardware.
 And also without nls.
 Sorry.
 - All executable binaries are stripped with `strip --strip-unneeded`.
+- All test suites, excepting sanity checks, are skipped.
 - The stage files are compressed with `xz -9e`[^1].
 - "Unnecessary" files are removed[^2].
 - Texinfo is skipped[^3].